django-cms/user-guide/user-guide/source/index.rst

 :ref:`user-explanation`
 ~~~~~~~~~~~~~~~~~~~~~~~

 What is a placeholder?
 What is a plugin?
-Understand these key concepts of Django CMS.
+Understand these key concepts of django CMS.

 .. rst-class:: column column2 bottom-right